SysKitTeam/docs-point/access-management/manage-private-channels.md

   {% hint style="warning" %}
 **Please note!**
-After making these changes to private channels in SysKit Point, it could take up to a few hours for the changes to show in the SharePoint admin center.
+After making these changes to private channels in Syskit Point, it could take up to a few hours for the changes to show in the SharePoint admin center.
 {% endhint %}

 ## Private Channels Report